Yelp/EMRio/README.md

 	-matplotlib
 How to Run EMRio
 ----------------
 Once you have the dependencies installed, you need to set up your boto configuration file.
 Look at our boto config as an example.
+Once you fill in the AWS key information and region information, copy it to either /etc/boto.conf or ~/.boto

 After that is setup, cd into emrio and run: